GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 In this activity you will visualise the most prevalent maximum daily temperatures across 2019, using the `Contour plot` in RAWGraphs.

+Watch this video demonstrating the steps in Activity 2, or scroll down to follow the instructions below.

+Topics covered:
+- Step 1: upload the dataset to RAWGraphs.io (0:07)
+- Preview and check the data (00:35)
+- Step 2: select a Contour Plot (00:46)
+- Step 3: map data to the variables  [00:57]
+- Preview the results [01:28]
+- Step 4: customise the chart [01:34]
+- Step 5: export the chart image file [02:50]
+<iframe src="https://player.vimeo.com/video/561605685" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 {% capture text %}
 - Go to Griffith’s Research Data Storage Service link [here](https://research-storage.griffith.edu.au/owncloud/index.php/s/OFbexAoD0u1dIFH)
 - Download the sample dataset `2019_BOM_Brisbane_MaxTempData_V2.csv`